DnD 5e - The Sorcerer Handbook

 Multiclassing is hard for a full caster like the Sorcerer.
 Each level considerably expands you abilities, you don't really need anything from other classes.

 - Bard: Bards also use Charisma for spellcasting, and since they're full casters you won't lost spell slots as you level.
 You still delay access to higher level spells, but you can get Jack of All Trades and Song of Rest from two levels and Expertise in two skills.
+A third level gets you a bardic college which can offer some interesting options, but I'm extremely hesitant to delay high-level spells that much.

 - Rogue: Expertise would be nice for your Face skills,